-Sustainability management Responsible banker Fair partner - Employees Fair partner - Inhouse ecology Engaged S citizen (
+Sustainability Responsible Fair partner - Fair partner - Engaged Sustainability program, Overview management banker Employees Inhouse ecology citizen GRI and TCFD Index

 It goes without saying that we have a great responsibility toward our shareholders.
 This is why optimizing shareholder value is part of our corporate vision.
 We are not interested in short-term value growth.
 Good profitability, which we can use to build up equity from within, and the long-term profitable development of RBI are good not only for owners and shareholders but also for all other stakeholders.
 They safeguard our common existence.